-I want to give you a little more depth of
+I want to give you a little more

-information about me and my crew, and some information I've found to be
+depth of information about me and my crew, and some

-helpful for your decision-making.
+decision-making.
 We're prompt and responsive, and we

 design for solutions, not just band-aids.
-Just as you would not choose a
+Just as you

-brain surgeon based solely on price, so, too, home surgery demands deep
+so, too, home surgery demands deep experience, skill,

-experience, skill, innovation, flexibility, and communication, not just
+innovation, flexibility, and communication, not just a

-a low-ball price.
+low-ball price.

-What DWC IS: Hands on, English-speaking, American workers with deep
+What DWC IS: Hands on, English-speaking, American workers

-experience.
-No loud music, no smoking, no drinking, no foul language.
+with deep experience.
+No loud music, no smoking, no

 I'm on EVERY job, insuring things are done properly.